MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

     ![Intune Reports summary](./media/intune-reports/intune-reports-01.png)

 ## Antivirus agent status report (Organizational)
 The **Antivirus agent status** report provides the agent status of your organization's devices.
 This report shows which devices have real-time or network protection, as well as their state.
-The data found in these reports is timely, calls out the unhealthy device, the user name, and severity.
+The data found in this report is timely, calls out the unhealthy device, the user name, and severity.
 The report is available from the primary **Microsoft Defender Antivirus** workload.
 This report provides filtering, searching, paging, and sorting.

 You can view the **Antivirus agent status** report using the following steps: